leerob/comprs/docs/png-encoding.md

 1920 × 1080 × 3 = 6,220,800 bytes ≈ 6 MB
 ```

-With PNG compression, that same screenshot might be just 200-400 KB — a **15-30x reduction**!
+With PNG compression, that same screenshot might be just 200-400 KB, a **15-30x reduction**.
 How does PNG achieve this?
 By exploiting a key insight: **adjacent pixels are usually similar**.

 ## The Core Insight